MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/supply-chain/includes/retail-name.md

 > [!NOTE]
-> <span data-ttu-id="1b6a9-101">Ez a témakör a Dynamics 365 for Finance and Operations, Enterprise edition és a Dynamics 365 for Retail termékeket fedi le.</span><span class="sxs-lookup"><span data-stu-id="1b6a9-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>
+> <span data-ttu-id="582b3-101">Ez a témakör a Dynamics 365 for Finance and Operations és a Dynamics 365 for Retail szolgáltatásra egyaránt érvényes.</span><span class="sxs-lookup"><span data-stu-id="582b3-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>